Great Barrington, Massachusetts: Transportation

 US Route 7 serves as the Main Street in Great Barrington.
 The town is located about 7 miles (11 kilometers) south of I-90 and the Massachusetts Turnpike, the nearest Interstate Highway.

 Ground

 Great Barrington is served by the Berkshire Regional Transit Authority, which offers bus transportation throughout Berkshire County.
 Peter Pan Bus Lines and Greyhound Lines have stops in Great Barrington for long-range bus transportation.
 The town lies along the Housatonic Railroad line, which roughly follows Route 7 and the river through southern New England.

 Air

 Walter J. Koladza Airport is in Great Barrington, and features a full service FBO for general aviation aircraft.
+The closest major airports are Albany, New York and Bradley near Hartford, Connecticut.